-Laura is a current 2nd year Ph.D. student in the Stress and Emotion Lab.
+Laura is a current 4th year PhD student in the Stress and Emotion Lab.
 She received her BS in Psychology from the University of California at San Diego (UCSD), where she worked on developmental research with children and MRI mood research with anxious and depressed adults.
 Her thesis project explored heightened perceptions of risk and stress mindsets during pregnancy and effects on postpartum mental health outcomes.
 More broadly, her research interests include stress coping, cognitive processes underlying the development and maintenance of depression and anxiety, and interactions between mental and physical health.

-Feven is a current 1st year Ph.D. student in the Stress and Emotion Lab.
+Feven is a current 3rd year PhD student in the Stress and Emotion Lab.
 She graduated with her BA in Psychology from Cornell University.
-She completed her undergraduate thesis at the Cornell Research Program on Self-Injury and Recovery and worked in the Child Stress and Emotion Lab at University of Maryland, College Park before moving to the Neuroimaging Research Program at the University of Maryland, School of Medicine.
+She worked as a research assistant at the Cornell Research Program on Self-Injury and Recovery and the Child Stress and Emotion Lab at the University of Maryland, College Park before moving to the Neuroimaging Research Program at the University of Maryland, School of Medicine.
+Her thesis used multilevel modeling in order to investigate how gender and depression moderate the relationship between poor sleep and social behaviors.
 Her research interests include understanding the role of stress in the development of mental health disorders and defining resilience in both healthy and at-risk individuals undergoing stressful events.